TheOddler/makeunity3d/README.md

 The options that can be specified (name [default]: description)

 * url [""]: The URL of the .unity3d objects.
 Required.
 * event [null]: When the game should be loaded.
 Eg. 'mouseover'.
-If 'null' the game will be loaded when the page is loaded.
+If null the game will be loaded when the page is loaded.
-* width [800]: Player width.
-* height [450]: Player height.
 * addMissingHtml [true]: Whether the some html should be placed in case unity is missing.

+You can also add any options defined by Unity, most importantly:

+* width [800]
+* height [450]
+* disableContextMenu [true]